alfrix/docs/docs/library/Core_Template.md

 #### How to play (after installation):
 // Optional section.
+// This section is for cores that are predominantly ran by loading content.

+1. Go back to RetroArch's main menu screen.
+Select 'Load Content'.

+2. Browse to the folder that contains the content you want to run.

+3. Select the content that you want to run.

+4. If you are asked which core to select, choose '(Title)'.

+// Fill in the (Title).

+The game should now start running!

+#### How to play (after installation):
+// Optional section.
 // This section is for cores that need files from RetroArch's content downloader.

+1. You now need to obtain (Core name)'s data files.
+You can do this by going back to the previous menu screen.
+From there, select 'Content Downloader'.

+// Fill in the (Core name).

+2. Select '(Content directory name)', then select '(Game filename)'.
+This should download and extract this file to RetroArch's Downloads directory.

+// Fill in the (Content directory name) and the (Game filename).

-1. Go back to RetroArch's main menu screen.
+3. Go back to RetroArch's main menu screen.
 Select 'Load Content', then 'Downloads'.

-2. Select the '(Content directory name)' directory, then select '(Game filename)'.
+4. Select the '(Content directory name)' directory, then select '(Game filename)'.

 // Fill in the (Content directory name) and the (Game filename).

-3. If you are asked which core to select, choose '(Title)'.
+5. If you are asked which core to select, choose '(Title)'.

 // Fill in the title.